ashwanth1109/DevLauncher/README.md

 We already have all the log groups fetched for a particular env.
 We need to use those as options to the material component.

-## Milestone 6: Fleeting log display
+## Milestone 6: Ephemeral log window

 ### Feasibility Study: